kingmaker9841/smart-resource-cache/README.md

 | `size` (getter)       | Number of alive entries                      |
 | `getNotificationOnGC` | Register a GC cleanup callback for a value   |

+> ⚠️ This package requires support for `WeakRef` and `FinalizationRegistry`.
+These are available in:
+>
+> - Chrome 84+
+> - Firefox 79+
+> - Node.js 14.6+
+> - Safari: Not yet supported as of 2025

+> Please ensure your environment supports these features.

 ## 📜 License

 [MIT](./LICENSE)